biocore/songbird/README.md

 variable like `sex` be encoded the same way as an [ordinal](https://en.wikipedia.org/wiki/Level_of_measurement#Ordinal_scale) variable like `disease_progression`?
-Probably not.)
+Probably not!)
-We'll go over a few common cases in this section, and link to some more general documentation at the end of the section.
+In this section we'll go over a few common cases, and link to some more general documentation at the end in case these examples aren't sufficient.

 ### The implicit "reference": how categorical variables are handled <span id="implicit-reference"></span>
 Let's say your formula just includes one categorical variable: